 As many of you are aware, we have been working for a number of years with local and national politicians to achieve a new building for our children.

-The role of the Governing Body is not to run the school on a day-to-day basis – that is the preserve of the Headteacher and Senior Leadership Team.
+The role of the Governing Board is not to run the school on a day-to-day basis – that is the preserve of the Headteacher and Senior Leadership Team.
 Governors set the long-term strategic goals for the school and monitor its performance against them.
 We act as ‘critical friends’ to the School’s leadership and staff, balancing independent scrutiny with genuine support for our dedicated team of professionals.

-Our Governing Body has a wide range of skills and experience, and, in addition, we are all local residents and have a common aim – to ensure that Wetherby High School is an excellent school and a real asset to the community it serves.
+Our Governing Board has a wide range of skills and experience, and, in addition, we are all local residents and have a common aim – to ensure that Wetherby High School is an excellent school and a real asset to the community it serves.
 We want the school to play an active part in the life of our town, including the sharing of our facilities and participating in community events.